Welcome to Bellevue Heights Primary School

 Specialist subjects are Physical Education, Music, French and Art.
 Students have the opportunity to learn musical instruments from Year 3 onwards.
 Lessons are available in strings, keyboards, wind instruments and guitars.
 All classes participate in class based physical lessons as well as an option to be involved in school sport on Saturday mornings and through various sporting clinics organised throughout the year.

 Learning outcomes in Science, Technology, Engineering and Maths (STEM) are extended through the use of a robotics program that is implemented from Reception to Year 7, animated movie making, innovative computer software programs and interactive programs.
 The school enters the primary school section of the Robo Cup (a competition where students design, build and program lego robots).
-We have been very successful in the competition winning it 3 times and being runner up twice in the last 5 years.
+We have been very successful in the last 5 years.
 We participated in the National Championships in 2016.
 Our staff is experienced, motivated and committed to providing all students with the necessary skills to meet the learning challenges of the 21st century.

 The school is building a strong sustainability program focussing on yard redevelopment, Nature Play facilities, a vegetable and fruit garden, chicken yard, native plant revegetation, stormwater use, solar power and recycling.
 Students play a leading role in developing the direction of this program.
 Our indoor and outdoor learning areas, including the gym and library facilities, are spacious, well designed, beautifully landscaped and inviting.